top of page

 FREEMASONS AND OTHER FRATERNAL ORGANISATIONS:

-The first row are all masonic pipe bowls, with symbols like Solomon's Temple, the all-seeing eye, the plumb line and other masons' tools.
-In the third photo, note the crescent moon with its face.
+The first rows are all masonic pipe bowls, with symbols like King Solomon's Temple, the open book, the all-seeing eye, the square and compass, the plumb line and other masons' tools.
+Note the crescent moon with its face.

 The pipes with the hand on one side and heart on the other are from the Independent Order of Oddfellows; the symbols of the hand and heart symbolise charity - 'giving with the heart'.